 Note: The Linux version doesn't support VR but it has all of the other game features including mod support through the Steam Workshop.

 One of the most common causes of crashing is a lack of recent video card drivers.
-Please ensure you have updated your drivers recently.
-If you need instructions on how to do this, please see this page.
+So make sure your drivers are up to date.
+You can find instructions on how to do that here.

 If your drivers are up to date, check to see if you have the "Citrix Indirect Display Adapt

 Make sure to disable any third-party overlays, such as FPS counters.
 The most common is AMD's Raptr Gaming Evolved overlay, which is often installed as part of your video card driver update.
 You can find instructions to disable the Raptr overlay here.